Vaping

 Vapour products and other electronic cigarettes may cause health risks to users through exposure to vapour/aerosols.
 Even if you do not use the products, you can be exposed through inhaling the vapours from other people using the products.
 While legal for sale in B.C. to anyone over the age of 19, vapour products and other electronic cigarettes are not harmless.
 Children, youth and non-smokers should not use them, and they should not be used during pregnancy.

 A growing number of people in North America have developed a severe form of lung distress from vaping.
-This condition has resulted in several deaths and a large number of hospitalizations.
+This condition has resulted in several deaths and many hospitalizations.

 For more information on vaping in Canada visit:

-For existing smokers, vaping is less harmful than smoking cigarettes, but vaping still exposes users to chemicals that can cause lung damage.
+For existing smokers, vaping is less harmful than smoking cigarettes but vaping still exposes users to chemicals that can cause lung damage.
 Vaping could also expose users to nicotine, which is highly addictive.
 Children, youth and non-smokers are at high risk of harmful effects of nicotine, including addiction.
 You are also at high risk if you are pregnant.
 Children and youth may become dependent on nicotine with lower levels of exposure than adults.
-The long-term health impacts of long term vaping are largely unknown.
+The long-term health impact of vaping is largely unknown.

 Cannabis can also be vaped and should not be consumed in combination with nicotine, alcohol, other drugs or health products.
 This can increase impairment and the risk of other adverse effects.

 Open and honest dialogue with your children and family about issues like substance use can help build positive connections and enhance resilience.
-Refer to our Parenting Articles for advice on having conversations with your family.
+Refer to these links for advice on having conversations with your family.

 For more information about the laws and regulations visit:

 Quitting tobacco smoking can be difficult, but many people are able to reduce the amount they smoke or quit completely.
-Replacing cigarettes with other nicotine products, such as chew tobacco is still harmful.
 While vaping products and e-cigarettes deliver nicotine in a less harmful way than smoking cigarettes, they are not harmless.
 These products may reduce health risks for smokers who can't or don't want to quit using nicotine, but only if the user switches completely.
 For tips on how to quit smoking, and how to deal with temptations and cravings, click on the links below.

 The Alcohol & Drug Information Referral Service (ADIRS) provides free, confidential information and referral services to British Columbians in need of support with any kind of substance use issue (alcohol or other drugs).
 Referral to community substance use treatment services is available for all ages.